Raizo62/Loki_on_Kali/README.md

 # Loki_on_Kali
-Packages to install Loki on Kali Linux.
+Packages to install Loki on Kali Linux / Parrot-OS.
 Loki is a python based infrastructure pentesting tool focussing on layer 3 protocols.

 # Installation